influxdata/docs-v2/content/influxdb/cloud-serverless/_index.md

 ---
-title: InfluxDB Cloud backed by InfluxDB IOx documentation
+title: InfluxDB Cloud Serverless documentation
 description: >
-  InfluxDB Cloud is a hosted and managed version of InfluxDB backed by InfluxDB IOx, the time series platform designed to handle high write and query loads.
+  InfluxDB Cloud Serverless is a hosted and managed version of InfluxDB backed by InfluxDB IOx, the time series platform designed to handle high write and query loads.
-  Learn how to use and leverage InfluxDB Cloud in use cases such as monitoring metrics, IoT data, and events.
+  Learn how to use and leverage InfluxDB Cloud Serverless in use cases such as monitoring metrics, IoT data, and events.
 menu:
   influxdb_cloud_serverless:
-    name: InfluxDB Cloud (IOx)
+    name: InfluxDB Cloud Serverless
 weight: 1
 ---